AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/lists/list-spells-optional-features-pact-of-the-tome-xphb.md

 cssclasses: json5e-note
 tags:
 - ttrpg-cli/spell/list/optfeature/pact-of-the-tome
+aliases:
-aliases: ["Spells for Pact of the Tome"]
+- Spells for Pact of the Tome
 ---
 # Spells for Pact of the Tome